mlnrt/incident-response-and-forensic/README.md

 # Automated Incident Response and Forensic on AWS
 This is an example of an automated incident response and forensic analysis on AWS using AWS GuardDuty, a StepFunction and Lambda functions.
-The CloudFormation template and code in this repository aim at providing everythin to:
+The CloudFormation template and code in this repository aim at providing everything to:
 * trigger improper security behavior on a web application,
 * see the event picked-up by GuardDuty
 * execute as a response a StepFunction which will control an entire incident response and forensic workflow (details below)